 Situated on a high plateau in southern Israel overlooking the Dead Sea, Masada was the last Jewish holdout to fall to Rome at the end of the First Jewish–Roman War.
 Masada was first fortified by Herod the Great in the late first century BC.
 In 66 AD, Sicarii Jewish patriots captured the fortress from the Romans, who tried to take it back seven years later.
 Rather than live under Roman rule, the 900 Sicarii opted for mass suicide.
 Today Masada is a symbol of ancient Israel and one of the best examples of Roman fortifications remaining.
 There’s a cable car for those who don’t fancy taking one of the various different paths that lead up the hill.

-The heart of Israel beats strongly at Jerusalem, one of the oldest cities in the world.
-Though it’s known as the City of Peace, it has a violent history.
-It’s been attacked 52 times, destroyed twice and besieged 23 times.
-It is considered a holy city by three major religions: Judaism, Christianity and Islam.
 Its historic Old City is divided into four quarters: Jewish, Christian, Armenian and Muslim.
-Here you can walk in Jesus’ footsteps on the Via Dolorosa’ pray at the Western Wall; see the Church of the Holy Sepulcher, where Christians believe Jesus is buried, and tour the Tower of David, a medieval citadel.
+Here you can walk in Jesus’ footsteps on the Via Dolorosa’, pray at the Western Wall, see the Church of the Holy Sepulcher, where Christians believe Jesus is buried, and tour the Tower of David, a medieval citadel.
+Other important sites include the Dome of the Rock and the Al-Aqsa Mosque at the Temple Mount.
+Outside the Old City, popular attractions are the Garden Tomb, Hezekiah’s Tunnels, Jerusalem Botanical Gardens and the Biblical Zoo.

 Read more: Top Jerusalem Attractions